 When it comes to music, arguments can get passionate -- and even heated.
-Join us every Tuesday to share your opinions on Soundcheck Smackdown, our weekly debate series.
-Guests square off on new releases, controversial artists, or polarizing trends – then we take your calls and comments.
+In our Soundcheck Smackdown series, guests square off on new releases, controversial artists, or polarizing trends – and we take your calls and comments.

 Every third Saturday in April since 2008, faithful fans of vinyl have lined up at the doors of their local independent record shops to buy limited edition releases in honor of Record Store Day.
 Before the annual event this Saturday, April 20th, Joe Levy and Ben Greenman debate whether or not we should focus on one day devoted to records.

 The co-hosts of The Takeaway's Movie Date podcast debate big versus small screen holiday movie music.

 Actors Jeff Bridges and Tim Robbins have faced off once before – in the 1999 thriller “Arlington Road.”
 Now, the two Hollywood stars are squaring off in a different way – this time, with steely, forlorn gazes and guitars strung around their necks.
 The middle-aged Hollywood hunks are both currently promoting country-tinged albums, and on this Soundcheck Smackdown, we’ll weigh the two against each other.
 Guests include Sean Manning, editor of the essay collection "Rock and Roll Cage Match: Music's Greatest Rivalries, Decided," and Steve Almond, author of "Rock and Roll Will Save Your Life" and the upcoming book "God Bless America."